8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 This repository contains my personal EFI configuration for my custom build.

-This is a multiboot system, with each OS (`Mac OS Monterey 12.4`, `Windows 11`, `Ubuntu 22 LTS`) running on its own storage.
+This is a multiboot system, with each OS (`Mac OS Ventura 13.0`, `Windows 11`, `Ubuntu 22 LTS`) running on its own storage.

-[Opencore 0.8.0](https://github.com/acidanthera/OpenCorePkg) is the bootloader used.
+[Opencore 0.8.5](https://github.com/acidanthera/OpenCorePkg) is the bootloader used.
 Although Opencore easily boots all the OSes, I tend to only boot MAC OS through it.
 I prefer to boot Windows and Ubuntu through the BIOS for better performance.

 The guide is based on [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) and my personal experience.